It’s been an absolutely wild week for livestreamed poker games.

 “Let’s go,” Persson could be heard saying as he snap-called.

-The turn came the Spade A giving Antonius top pair and locking up the pot barring being pushed off the hand.
+The turn came the giving Antonius top pair and locking up the pot barring being pushed off the hand.
 With $594,000 in the middle, Antonius again took the lead and slid a $150,000 bet out.
 Undeterred, Persson shoved rest of his $759,000 stack.

 “What do you have?”
 Antonius said, taking a deep breath in.
 He shifted in his chair.
 Shot a glance to the left and back to the right.
 Then, after just a moment, he simply said “call” and put in his remaining $542,000.